osiam/osiam/auth-server/docs/api_documentation.md

 * implicit = the value indicates whether the client authorization to access protected resources is done with or without asking the user
-* validityInSeconds = is the validity in seconds for the client authorization to access protected resources if implicit is not wanted
+* validityInSeconds = is the validity in seconds for the client authorization to access protected resources if implicit is not wanted.
+The user will be asked again to authorize the client to access they data, after this time is expired.
-* expiry = the day of expiry of the client authorization to access protected resources.
-Is generated in dependence on validityInSeconds
+The auth-server holds this information in the user's session.

 ### Get a single client